Acoustic Neuroma

 • Hydrocephalus (a buildup of fluid in the brain)

-Depending on a patient’s symptoms, to confirm the diagnosis of an acoustic neuroma, a doctor will often examine the patient’s ear and perform a hearing test.
-If these examinations demonstrate loss of hearing on one side, most doctors will order either a CT scan or a magnetic resonance scan (MRI) of the brain, with contrast, to see if there is anything visible around the hearing nerve.
+Depending on a patient’s symptoms, a doctor will often examine the patient’s ear and perform a hearing test.
+If these examinations demonstrate loss of hearing on one side, most doctors will order either a CT scan or a magnetic resonance scan (MRI) of the brain with contrast, to see if there is anything visible around the hearing nerve.

 Acoustic Neuroma Treatment

-• Patient age, current medications, overall health and life goals/desires
+• Age, current medications, overall health, and personal goals

 • Hearing test results

-• Gamma Knife Treatment (aka Stereotactic Radiosurgery): With Gamma Knife, 192 small beams of radiation are safely, painlessly and accurately guided to treat the tumor.
-Technology like the Leksell Gamma Knife®Icon can be very effective acoustic neuroma treatments in outpatient settings.
-No hospital stay.
-No incisions.
-No ventilator.
-In general, Gamma Knife is an excellent option for tumors less than 2.5 cm in maximal dimension and not causing significant pressure on the brainstem.
-It is a game changer for many patients who wish to resume normal life following an acoustic neuroma diagnosis.
+Gamma Knife uses 192 small beams of radiation to treat the tumor with no incisions or hospital stay.
+Gamma Knife is typically recommended for tumors less than 2.5 cm that are not causing significant pressure on the brainstem.
+This option is a game-changer for patients who wish to resume normal life quickly following an acoustic neuroma diagnosis.

 Authors: